 Once your schema markup is validated and ready to go, we are going to copy the entirety of the script.

 Now that we’ve copied the script, we’re ready to head over to the corresponding job listing page on our site and edit this page.
 It’s imperative you choose the specific job listing page, not a page listing all jobs available.

 Here is a job listing page for an IT Manager.
-For this tutorial, I’ve chosen to demonstrate in WordPress due to its popularity.
+For this tutorial, I’ve chosen to demonstrate in WordPress.

 Once you’re editing your job listing page, click the “Text” tab in the top right hand corner.